longsondt/Discounted-Free-Cash-Flow-method-for-stock-valuation/README.md

   2. The python file has been cleaned up in terms of the comments, but the codes (variable names, functions, etc.) are the same as the jupyter notebook version
   3. __HOWEVER__, the the __first two cells__ in the jupyter notebook version are __wrapped together in a while loop__ in the python version.
 This is purely for handling the the 1st issue mentioned in the limitations of the calculator.
 The rest is the same.

+  ## How to try the program
+  The best way to try the program without needing to have an IDE is to download the DFCF Stock Valuation Calculator.**ipynb** file and run it with [Google Colab]  (https://research.google.com/colaboratory/)